Lightning injury: Long-term

 A complete physical examination by paramedics or physicians may reveal ruptured eardrums.
 Ocular cataracts may later develop, sometimes more than a year after an otherwise uneventful recovery.
 Long-term injuries are usually neurological in nature, including memory deficit, mood disturbance, and fatigue.

 Prognosis

 Approximately 10% of lightning strikes are lethal.
 Survivors of lightning strike may suffer long-term injury or disability.

 Epidemiology

-It is estimated that lightning injuries occur 240,000 times a year with 24,000 deaths.
+Worldwide, it is estimated that lightning injuries occur 240,000 times a year with 24,000 deaths.
 Among pregnant women who are hit by lightning, the death of the fetus occurs in about half.
 In the United States about 1 in 10,000 people are hit by lightning during their lifetime.
-Males are affected 4 times more often than females.
+Males are affected four times more often than females.
 The age group most commonly affected is 20 to 45 years old.